kgleason/www_kirkg_us/posts/building-an-openvpn-server-inside-a-freenas-910-jail.md

 	pkg install vim-lite openvpn

 There should be 3 total packages that get installed.
+Be sure to `rehash` so that you can use the newly installed commands as expected.

 ##Configuring OpenVPN
 With the basic [OpenVPN](https://www.openvpn.org) installed, you'll want to get down to configuring it.
 This installation will be more FreeBSD-esque than my last one, and almost everything will live in `/usr/local/`